farisjarrah/calorie-tracker/README.md

 ## Usage:
 Hosted on github pages: https://farisjarrah.github.io/calorie-tracker/ Or just save and open the index.html in a your browser locally.
+Even on github pages, no data is transmitted anywhere and you are only opening up your data json file from local/cloud storage of your choice.

 If you save your file to icloud storage you can use the same file for all of your devices, probably works with any other filesystem integration type too, but untested.